Santa Rosa, California

 In Vino Veritas

-Santa Rosa is not only a wonderful place for growing grapes but also growing families looking to get some distance from San Francisco.
+Santa Rosa is not only a wonderful place for growing grapes but also for growing families looking to get some distance from San Francisco.
 12 months of mild weather provides the perfect climate for enjoying the amazing parks and trails and excellent public schools make the area popular with families.

 Wine country doesn’t come without some drawbacks.
-Anything within a ninety minute drive of San Francisco is going to cost a pretty penny for housing.
+Anything within a ninety-minute drive of San Francisco is going to cost a pretty penny for housing.
 Being surrounded by beautiful vineyards and state parks makes this issue even worse.
 Wine country has also been hit hard by recent wildfires, which makes it a beacon for climate risk, but that hasn't suppressed pricing any.

 If you're looking to break into the wine industry Santa Rosa should be at the top of your list, tech and healthcare are also high volume options.
 Commuting to San Francisco happens but that drive is rough.
 We'd highly recommend you only consider that if you're working from home most/all days.